 Facilities and homeowners risks

-Whether grown for personal or commercial use, putting the marijuana seed in the ground – or, in the case of a hydroponic operation, into a water solvent – is just the beginning of the story.
-The plant needs to be properly nourished, trimmed, and treated to ensure a healthy crop.
-And because this can be a delicate task, many cultivators grow their marijuana indoors, allowing for a year-round growing season in a tightly controlled environment that can maximize THC content and quality of the plant.
+Growing marijuana can be a delicate task.
+That's why many cultivators grow their marijuana indoors, allowing for a year-round growing season in a tightly controlled environment that can maximize THC content and quality of the plant.
 THC (Tetrahydrocannabinol) is a psychoactive chemical in marijuana that reportedly gives users a euphoric feeling.

-Mold: For one, the optimal controlled climate for marijuana is relatively humid.
-The study's authors point out that the humidity required could enable fungal growth, thereby releasing mold spores into the facility or residence.
-Airborne mold spores could lead to potentially deleterious health consequences, including respiratory irritation and skin rashes.
+- Mold: the optimal controlled climate for marijuana is relatively humid, enabling fungal growth and thereby releasing mold spores into the facility or residence.
 Mold could also have a negative impact on the physical structure of a building or grow house.

-Fires: Besides being steamy, the optimal climate for a flourishing marijuana plant is also hot and sunny.
-Indoor cultivators will often simulate continuous sunshine and balmy temperatures with high-intensity lights and other equipment.
-The Colorado study noted the risk of, say, overloaded wiring causing a fire as a result of the high electricity needs.
+- Fires: the optimal climate for a flourishing marijuana plant is also hot and sunny.
+Indoor cultivators will often simulate continuous sunshine and balmy temperatures with high intensity lights and other equipment.

-Dangerous gases: Marijuana, being a plant, also flourishes in a high carbon dioxide climate.
+- Dangerous gases: marijuana also flourishes in a high carbon dioxide climate.
 Many cultivators will artificially increase the carbon dioxide level in their facilities or residences to maximize crop yields.
 Cultivators can release the gas either through combustion generators or pressurized carbon dioxide cylinders.
-The study noted that these techniques could leave cultivators at risk of exposure to dangerous gases or explosions of pressurized containers.

 Regarding fires, explosions, and other property damages, the National Fire Protection Association (NFPA) is currently drafting a new chapter to its fire code specifically to address marijuana growing and processing facilities in response to potential hazards.